-Akita delivered an automated SharePoint case management system for a company that assists organisations with personnel requirements.
+Akita delivered automated SharePoint case management system software for a company that assists organisations with personnel requirements.

 The company was using an existing case management system that combined SQL and Azure technologies.
 Customer case folders were created manually by users on mapped drives within Azure cloud storage.
 Files relating to cases stored were then stored within them.

 While Azure offered a secure storage solution, there was no automation in place relating to the creation and deletion of case files once cases were complete.
 This meant users would need to schedule to delete customer cases manually after a set time had passed.

 This process was inefficient from a time perspective and occasionally resulted in data being held longer than was necessary.
 The system, therefore, needed improvement.